 When will the GSD Re-Open Gund Hall?

-The GSD will continue with remote teaching through the entire spring 2021 semester.
 In preparation for the gradual reopening of our buildings, we have put together a working group to develop plans to safely bring students, faculty, and staff back to GSD buildings as rapidly as conditions allow.
 Our approach will be phased and deliberate, resuming the most critical functions first and working to eventually restore the full range of activities, while paying close attention to issues of health and safety but also of equity, especially for students who are not local.
 While it’s impossible to predict when and how public health guidance will change, we can see that re-opening won’t be easy or quick, so we are in conversations with the university Provost to discuss our planning and preparations.
-Visit the Building Services webpage for updates regrading building access.
+Visit the Building Services webpage for updates regarding building access.

 Will my academic accommodations be impacted?